apache/commons-crypto/README.md

 ## For developers

+### Make a release
+#### Prepare GPG keys
+gpg --gen-key                                                 # generate gpg public/private key pair gpg --list-keys                                               # list available public/private key pairs gpg --keyserver hkp://pgp.mit.edu --send-keys [public key]    # we use mit pgp server, you can also choose others

+#### Configure the credential
+Set Sonatype account information (user name and password) in the global sbt settings [$HOME/.sbt/(sbt-version)/sonatype.sbt]. credentials += Credentials("Sonatype Nexus Repository Manager",
+        "oss.sonatype.org",
+        "(Sonatype user name)",
+        "(Sonatype password)")

+#### Publish the release
+make clean;            # clean up the environment make publishSigned;    # publish your GPG-signed artifact to staging repository of Sonatype, related files will be uploaded to Sonatype server in this step make sonatypeRelease;  # make a release.
+You can also make a release manually in the site of Sonatype [https://oss.sonatype.org].

+### Other useful commands
 chimera uses sbt (simple build tool for Scala) as a build tool.
 Here is a simple usage

     $ ./sbt            # enter sbt console